determined-ai/determined/examples/features/torch_batch_process/batch_inference/compare_with_core_api/README.md

 - Determined machinery such as creating and loading checkpoint, preemption and resumption
 - initialization of appropriate distributed context

-We include this example here as a comparison against `torch_batch_process` examples.
+You will see that using the Torch Batch Processing API for the same task is a lot easier as it abstracted away all the low level details and provides useful helper functions.
 ## Detailed on this example
 We are running inference with a simple vision model on the MNIST dataset.
 We then store the prediction outcome to the shared file system.

-To run the example, simply run `det e create config.yaml .`
+To run the Core API example, simply run `det e create core_api_config.yaml .` To run the Torch Batch Processing example, simply run `det e create torch_batch_process_config.yaml .`